shishir/mailman/README.md

 ## Consumer
 -  Circuit breaker trips on first timeout and then retries after 5 minutes.
 Improvements:
     - Move circuit breaker state outside the consumers.
 So that multiple consumer can check state instead discovering the failure at individual level.
+Use Hystrix.
     - Exponential backoff.
 - More detailed error handling of errors sent by downstream system.
 - Back pressure, inform upstream that when load is high.